5 Great Reasons You Should Be Using Google Fonts to Design SVG Images

 <img> tags or

-<object> tags to embed your SVG file.
+<object> tags to embed your SVG.
 Go through Nano to further compress your SVG and have your fonts well taken care of.

 By now, you should be able to imagine how much file size this could save you!